 I offer academic tutoring for writing, English, college essays, and biology.

 Brad Balukjian is a doctor, but not one who can write you a prescription (unless you're a sick insect).
-He hated school when he was little, but now loves it so much that after graduating from the 23rd grade, he has moved to the other side of the desk to teach biology at Laney College in Oakland.
+He hated school when he was little, but now loves it so much that after graduating from the 23rd grade, he has moved to the other side of the desk to teach biology at Merritt College in Oakland.
 He has strong opinions about the value of education, natural history, and utility infielders from the 1980s, and is pursuing a hybrid career of teaching, writing, and research to get the word out that science is accessible and (gasp!) fun.
 He chose this path because he never wants to stop learning and apparently has a strong aversion to money.
 This is his first time writing in the third-person.

 Brad has written for Rolling Stone, National Geographic, Natural History, Smithsonian, Discover, Slate, the Los Angeles Times, and several others, both in the popular and unpopular (academic) press.
 Not even his mom read his dissertation (at 373 pages, he doesn't blame her).

 Scientist.
 Educator.
 Journalist.
-Champion of the underdog.
+Owner of a VCR.